Employees wake up guests after automatic alarms fail

 However, part of the Gold Strike's roof was inspected based

-on fire codes dating to 1977 -- and not the most recent code,
+on fire codes dating to 1977 -- and not the most recent

-code provisions) were grandfathered in," Campbell said.
+grandfathered in," Campbell said.

-"In my opinion, with the nature of the fire being
+"In my opinion, with the nature of the fire being on

-on the facade and roof structure, it could bypass the sprinkler
+the facade and roof structure, it could bypass the sprinkler

 system and overwhelm it," Campbell said.
-"With the
+"With

-new building codes, they've increased some of the requirements
+the new building codes, they've increased some of the requirements

 and are a lot more stringent.
-They (install) Sheetrock, cover
+They (install) Sheetrock,

-fire."
+fueled the fire."

 Campbell said the Gold Strike already had placed sprinklers

-in several canopies of the casino, but some small wooden protrusions
+in several canopies of the casino, but some small wooden

-of regulations.
+category" of regulations.

-In addition to the private inspections, the county Fire Department
+In addition to the private inspections, the county Fire

-conducts regular inspections of all resorts, Deputy Fire Marshal
+Department conducts regular inspections of all resorts,

-John Hall said.
-The last county inspection of the Gold Strike
+Deputy Fire Marshal John Hall said.
+The last county inspection

-of our records, I don't see any problems out there,"
+"Just on a cursory review of our records, I don't see

-Hall said.
+any problems out there," Hall said.

 Molburg said a variety of safety issues, including why the

-alarm and sprinkler systems did not immediately go off, will
+alarm and sprinkler systems did not immediately go off,

-will have all those answers," Molburg said.
-"We
+"We will have all those answers," Molburg said.

-just don't have them right now." |
+"We just don't have them right now."